Henry Frederick, Prince of Wales: Music

-In addition to the above verse-setting by Coperario, both Thomas Tomkins and Thomas Weelkes composed settings of "When David heard", a Biblical passage in which King David laments the loss of his son Absalom in battle; it is thought that both settings were directly inspired by the death of the prince.
+Thomas Tomkins composed an anthem for the funeral, "Know ye not" which set words from the Old Testament selected by Arthur Lake.

-The Oxford Dictionary of National Biography refers to a mourning song in memory of Prince Henry by John Ward remaining unpublished during the composer's lifetime; however, a "newly composed" song on the same subject was included in his First Set of Madrigals (1613).
+Both Thomas Tomkins and Thomas Weelkes composed settings of "When David heard", a passage from the Books of Samuel in which King David laments the loss of his son Absalom in battle; it has been suggested that these settings were directly inspired by the death of the prince, although the association has been regarded as speculative.